TomSpencerLondon/concurrency-basics/markdown.md

 </div>

 ???
-I'm Zainab, I'm a functional programmer and trainer, and in particular I train people to build concurrent systems.
+I'm Tom Spencer, a software engineer and trainer, and in particular, I specialize in building concurrent systems.

-I love lots of functional languages, but in particular Scala.
-Scala is a great language for concurrent systems.
+I enjoy working with a variety of languages, but I particularly like Java for its robust features, especially for building scalable and concurrent systems.

-Does anyone here use it?
-I'm your community rep. I also organize the London Scala User Group, a local meetup.
-And I'm a Scala ambassador, which means if you're interested in learning more about Scala, please come ask.
+Does anyone here use Java?
+I'm your community rep. I also contribute to and share knowledge on various tech platforms and blogs.
+If you're interested in discussing Java or any other concurrent systems technologies, feel free to reach out!

-I'm also passionate about open source.
-I contribute to and maintain concurrency related projects in the Typelevel ecosystem.
+I’m also passionate about open source.
+I contribute to projects related to microservices, distributed systems, and concurrency.

-That said, you don't need to know anything about Scala or Typelevel, or even want to learn.
-You're not here to learn how to use this ecosystem, but what makes it's good.
+That said, you don’t need to know anything specific about Java or open-source ecosystems to benefit from this talk.
+You're here to learn what makes concurrent systems work effectively and efficiently.

 ---
 class: middle